 This is the third largest case series of patients with SNADETs who were treated via ER[7,9,12,19-23].
-While this study included few patients treated by ESD, we report the largest number of EMR-C patients; this is particularly relevant for depressed-type SNADET lesions that would be difficult to resect via EMR-S. In this series of for SNADET patients, all EMR procedures including EMR-C were achieved without adverse events and no EMR-related complications were noted on follow-up.
-Although some ESD-treated patients experienced adverse events, previous studies showed a wide variation of local recurrence rates, ranging 0–37.8% after ER of SNADETs[8,9,21,24,25].
+While this study included few patients treated by ESD, we report the largest number of EMR-C patients; this is particularly relevant for depressed-type SNADET lesions that would be difficult to resect via EMR-S. In this series of SNADET patients, all EMR procedures, including EMR-C, were completed without adverse events and no EMR-related complications were noted on follow-up.
+Although some ESD-treated patients experienced adverse events, previous studies showed a wide variation of local recurrence rates, ranging from 0% to 37.8% after ER of SNADETs[8,9,21,24,25].

 Our study demonstrated excellent long-term outcomes of ER for SNADETs because the recurrence rate was only 3%, and no one died of SNADET in the median follow-up period of 43 mo, longer than 3 yr.
 There are two likely explanations for the small recurrence rate noted in this study.
 First, tumor diameter of SNADET in this study was smaller than those in other published studies[24,27].
 Second, we used magnifying endoscopy to observe marginal areas of mucosal defect immediately after ER precisely.
 If we found a suspected lesion of residual tumor, we performed additional coagulation therapy by using argon plasma or hot biopsy.
 Tumor recurrence occurred only after piecemeal resection or en bloc resection with RX or R1, and all recurrent tumors were identified within 12 mo after EMR.
 Therefore, strict follow-up in a short interval will be required in such patients.

 The incidence of depressed (0-IIc) type of SNADETs was higher in our case series than in previous studies (38% vs 5%-26% of SNADETs analyzed)[6,8,9,26,27].
 Furthermore, the depressed type tumors were resected using the EMR-C method significantly more often than the EMR-S method in this study.
-As we found a higher rate of R0 resection for EMR-C than for EMR-S, we believe that EMR-C will be more suitable method for depressed type SNADETs than EMR-S. Interestingly, we found no EMR-associated adverse events regardless of technique (EMR-C or EMR-S), whereas previous studies reported a higher incidence of adverse events for EMR-C than for EMR-S[23,24,28].
+As we found a higher rate of R0 resection for EMR-C than for EMR-S, we believe that EMR-C will be a more suitable method for depressed type SNADETs than EMR-S. Interestingly, we found no EMR-associated adverse events regardless of technique (EMR-C or EMR-S), whereas previous studies reported a higher incidence of adverse events for EMR-C than for EMR-S[23,24,28].
 During EMR-C, the step involving sucking the lesion carries the risk of perforation[29].
 We must always be careful to avoid perforation during EMR-C for a duodenal tumor, because the muscularis propria layer of the duodenum is very thin.

-We recommend the following procedures of EMR-C, namely “suck and shake” technique.
-(1) Sucking on a target area after submucosal injection and close the snare, and (2) slightly loosen the snare and shake it.
+We recommend the following procedures of EMR-C, namely the “suck and shake” technique: (1) sucking on a target area after submucosal injection and closing of the snare, followed by (2) slightly loosening o the snare and shaking it.
 Considering no perforation occurred in EMR cases in this study, the “suck and shake” technique may work to release entrapment of the muscularis propria layer and avoid perforation.
 Neither intraoperative nor delayed perforation could be avoided in ESD-treated patients, likely because we failed to completely close or cover the mucosal defect using clipping or tissue shielding.
 We expect that the development of simpler endoscopic techniques for closing or shielding large mucosal defects may help reduce the incidence of delayed perforation.